 - Ramp up your training with Advanced Marathoning.

-If you want to be a better runner, then you have to do what it takes.
+To be a better runner, you must do what it takes.
 You have to find ways to improve your mileage, and one of the best ways is by running uphill.
 The key is finding hills that are long enough to be challenging but short enough so that they don’t wear out their welcome before you reach them (or worse yet, before you even start).
-Running uphill helps build strength in your legs, back, and core, which will help with overall endurance when running on flat terrain as well as give an extra boost when running downhill!
+Running uphill helps build strength in your legs, back, and core, which will help with overall endurance when running on flat terrain and give an extra boost when running downhill!

 FAQ about Running Uphill